-Because this shareholder vote is advisory, the vote will not be binding on the Board or Helix.
-The Compensation Committee, however, will review the voting results and
+(b) Because this shareholder vote is advisory, the vote will not be binding on the Board or Helix.
+The Compensation Committee, however, will review the voting results and take them into consideration when making future compensation decisions for our named executive officers.

-Because this shareholder vote is advisory, the vote will not be binding on the Board or Helix.
+(c) Because this shareholder vote is advisory, the vote will not be binding on the Board or Helix.
 The Board, however, will review the voting results and take them into consideration when determining the frequency of holding the advisory vote to approve the compensation of our named executive officers.